Overview

 Book your arrival flight to Canada at Montreal International Airport (YUL) and your return flight home from Québec City Jean Lesage International Airport (YQB).

+The trip officially begins on the afternoon of September 25.
 If you are flying to Montreal, consider arriving a day early so you have time to relax and adjust to the local time zone.
 If you do decide to arrive early, you can book an extra night in Montreal directly on our website in the “Add On” Section.

 You'll need your passport to visit Canada.
-(The days of showing your drivers license at the border are long gone).
+(The days of showing your driver's license at the border are long gone.)
 The Canadian authorities also reserve the right to refuse entry to people they deem "inadmissible".
 You can click on this link to see a list of the reasons a Canadian immigration officer might find you to be inadmissible.